quicwg/multipath/draft-ietf-quic-multipath.md

 - initial_max_path_id (current version uses 0x0f739bbc1b666d09): a
   variable-length integer specifying the maximum path identifier an endpoint is willing to maintain at connection initiation.
-  This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see {{multipath-aead}}).
+  This value MUST NOT exceed 2^32-1, the maximum allowed value for the Path ID due to restrictions on the nonce calculation (see {{multipath-aead}}).

 For example, if initial_max_path_id is set to 1, only connection IDs associated with Path IDs 0 and 1 should be issued by the peer.